AnD-startup/dev.to/docs/installation/windows.md

 ### PostgreSQL

-DEV requires PostgreSQL version 9.5 or higher.
+LetsBuild.gg requires PostgreSQL version 9.5 or higher.

 If you don't have PostgreSQL installed on your Windows system, you can do so right now.
 WSL is able to connect to a PostgreSQL instance on your Windows